svenvg93/GitBook/docker/dashboards/grafana.md

 ### Provisioning

-Grafana can automatically provision datasources and dashboards, so you don't have to recreate them every time you rebuild your Grafana instance.
+Grafana can automatically provision datasources and dashboards, so you won’t need to recreate them each time you rebuild your Grafana instance.

-#### Directories
+### Directory Setup

-Grafana expects the **dashboards** and **datasource** files to be in a certain directory.

-Make sure your in the same directory as where your `docker-compose.yml` for grafana is.
+Grafana expects the dashboards and datasource files to be located in specific directories.
+Ensure you are in the same directory as your `docker-compose.yml` file for Grafana, and then create the necessary directories:

 ```bash
 mkdir -p provisioning/dashboards provisioning/datasources